bstag/Antler/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying your MdCms site to GitHub Pages and Cloudflare Pages with serverless contact form functionality.
+This guide covers deploying your Antler site to GitHub Pages and Cloudflare Pages with serverless contact form functionality.

 ## Overview